AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-tableau.md

 ### Cost {#cost}

 Cost reporting in the templates is only available at the campaign and channel level, however, Discover offers reporting at lower levels of granularity for some ad providers, (i.e., creative, keyword, ad groups, etc.).
-For more detail on how the cost data is modeled in the templates, reference the [!UICONTROL Data Model] section of this documentation.
+For more detail on how the cost data are modeled in the templates, reference the [!UICONTROL Data Model] section of this documentation.
 If the dimension filter in [!UICONTROL Discover] is set to channel or campaign, costs at the channel, subchannel, and campaign levels should line up between Discover and the report templates.

 ### ROI {#roi}